gaylonalfano/AI-Guided-Strategy-for-Addressing-the-X-Y-Problem-in-User-Prompts/README.md

 I step into the club, feeling so fly,
 Got the crowd hyped, it's time to amplify.
 Bass hitting hard, speakers shaking the floor,
-Lights flashing, everybody wants more.
+Lights flashing, everybody wants some more.

 (Chorus)
 Trap vibes in the air, we're taking it higher,